jsonata-js/jsonata/docs/higher-order-functions.md

 4
 ```

-If the input argument is an empty array, returns `undefined`
+If the input argument is an empty array, returns nothing (represented in Javascript as `undefined`)

 The function that is supplied as the second parameter must have the following signature: